MicrosoftDocs/minecraft-creator/creator/ScriptAPI/mojang-minecraft/Player.md

 ### **addEffect**
 `
-addEffect(effectType: EffectType, duration: number, amplifier: number): void `
+addEffect(effectType: EffectType, duration: number, amplifier?: number, showParticles?: boolean): void `

 Adds an effect, like poison, to the entity.